rleap-project/dlplan/README.md

 The state space component allows to generate state spaces from PDDL input files.

-### 2.5 Weisfeiler-Lehman (in progress)

-The weisfeiler-lehman component allows to identify subgraphs that are indistinguishable by two-variable first order logic and hence, are also indistinguishable by less expressive description logics.

 ### 3.1.
 Building the C++ Interface

 Install requirements